 Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

-A gas bayonet fitting (gas fitting) is used to connect a gas appliance to the gas bayonet wall socket or floor mounted female gas fitting.
+A gas bayonet fitting is used to connect a gas appliance, like a gas bayonet heater, to the gas bayonet wall socket or floor mounted female gas bayonet fitting with a gas bayonet hose..

-The gas bayonet hose (gas heater hose) connects the gas bayonet fitting (gas fitting) to the gas bayonet heater or other appliance.
+The gas bayonet hose connects the gas bayonet fitting to the gas bayonet heater or other appliance via the gas bayonet wall socket.

-The gas bayonet fitting (gas fitting) consists of a male and female gas bayonet fitting.
+The gas bayonet fitting pair consists of a male and female gas bayonet fitting.

 Gas bayonet installation is like a bayonet light globe.